4lbertoC/mirrordelivery/README.md

 I dropped this feature and now I just show the JSON inside a prompt dialog.

 #### Compatibility
-I tested the game with Chrome (on Mac OS, Windows and Android 4), Firefox, IE10 (on a Windows 7 desktop and a Windows 8 tablet) and Safari on iPad 2.
 On touch enabled devices, I show an overlay with the buttons to control both Luke and the Crow.
 This works as long as the device has multitouch support.